-Have you heard about the Canada training credit?
+Have you applied for the Canada training credit?

-A new federal tax credit, the Canada training credit, is available if you paid eligible tuition or other fees for post-secondary courses you took during the year.
+The Canada training credit, is available if you paid eligible tuition or other fees for post-secondary courses you took during the year.
 In order to claim this credit, you have to be between 25 and 65, and have a Canada training limit.
-Your Canada training limit is based on the income reported on your return, beginning in 2019.
-The training limit for most Canadians who are eligible for this credit will be $250 in 2020.
-You can find your Canada training limit on your 2019 Notice of Assessment.
+Your Canada training limit is based on the income reported on your return.
+The training limit for most Canadians who are eligible for this credit is now $500 for 2021 which is up from its previous limit of $250 in 2021.
+You can find your Canada training limit on your 2020 Notice of Assessment.

 The Canada training credit is refundable, which means if your credit is higher than the amount of tax you owe, you get to keep the rest as a refund.
 This is different from the non-refundable tuition tax credit, which only reduces the amount of tax you owe.

 You can claim your tuition tax credit and Canada training credit in the same year, but keep in mind, the Canada training credit reduces the tuition tax credit you can claim, transfer, or carryforward.